thinkdatascience/thinkdatascience.github.io/_posts/2020-12-19-classification-metrics.md

 ## F-1 Score

-F-Score is another useful metric in evaluating classification model.
+F-1 Score is another useful metric in evaluating classification model.
 It is a trade-off between Precision and Recall.

 The F-1 score is a number between 0 and 1 and is the harmonic mean of precision and recall.